react-cosmos/react-cosmos/README.md

 Props:

-- **data** - A URL to fetch data from.
+- **dataUrl** - A URL to fetch data from.
 Once data is received it will be set inside the Component's _state_, under the `data` key, and will cause a reactive re-render.
 - **pollInterval** - An interval in milliseconds for polling the data URL.
                      Defaults to 0, which means no polling.